Robinson Huron Treaty

 - All Anishinabek members of the treaty were to have unrestricted access to hunt and fish as they always had throughout their traditional territories.

-Watch the following videos and answer the questions:
+Watch the following videos and use the questions provided to guide a discussion with students: